kathmer77/Convolutional_Accelerator_in_HLS/README.md

 For verification purposes, it has been used a “from-scratch” implementation of the model instead of one using high level built-in classes, so that,  I could examine and build individual layers in HLS using the functionality described in the Pytorch as a guide.
-This was also helpful in debugging the outputs of individual layers as I built them in HLS.
-To verify the correct performance of the constructed layers, the golden data from the model was used to run the code, obtaining an error no greater than 0.000001 of difference.
+To verify the correct performance of the constructed layers, the golden data from the model was used to run the code.
+A check function is implemented to compared the output of each layer with the data from the model by calculating the average error.
+This error is very low with respect to the values of the golden data.

 ### Attention Mechanism